 Why Get Certified as a Data Scientist?

-I often hear from clients and colleagues, "Why should I get a data scientist certification?"
+A question that I often hear from clients and colleagues is, "Why should I get a data scientist certification?"
 That is a fair question for most other areas of study and business.
 In areas such as finance or engineering, there are far more important accreditations you could and should achieve before “hanging your shingle” or trying to retool your skill set or career.

 And although somewhat new in the nomenclature, data science encompasses many skills that professionals may already have acquired through work or educational experience such as:

 - Statistics and statistical modeling: Descriptive, diagnostic, inferential, predictive, prescriptive

 - Data visualization: Box plots, scatter plots, and more

 - Machine Learning and modeling: Regression classification, clustering, and more.